 Realizing the value of innovation starts with education on the global landscape, and UBI Global is dedicated to enabling worldwide collaborations that impact innovation.

 UBI Global offers international events, insights, tools, consulting, and more.
-Its network consists of over 700 incubators and accelerators located in over 70 countries.
+Its network consists of more than 1200 business incubators and accelerators from over 90 different countries.
 Members represent over 20,000 startups worldwide.

 Download for free: Uncover the Innovation Community – Activate Ecosystem Growth.

 We know that innovation is top of mind for businesses looking to stay competitive.
 Many corporations look for new ways to gain an edge, and often that means greater engagement with their employees, customers, and those communities they operate in.

 Corporate Social Responsibility (CSR) is one such way that smart businesses leverage to improve image, brand, and to simply make a difference; many corporate leaders are turning to startups to help boost their strategies.

 This is what we mean when we say Activate CSR Strategies.

 Corporate Social Responsibility is a set of policies and processes that ensure a company is conducting business in an ethical way.
 This includes taking account of their social, economic, and environmental impact as well as considering human rights.
 Corporations employ different methods and activities to impact their social responsibility, including:

 Corporations source partnerships and ecosystem intelligence to boost their own strategies.
 In our latest installment of our Insights Series, we discuss how Cisco Corporate Affairs uncovered ethics-focused startups in the global innovation landscape as a way to support its Corporate Social Responsibility (CSR) strategies.
 Download CSR Strategies Case Study, for a closer look.
 Overall, the report provides a thought-provoking look at how large organizations are embracing young, innovative startups through partnerships and knowledge to support business needs in key areas.